 The Foundation partners with schools and universities where faculty members express interest in forging, course enrichment and industry engagement to attract new generations of students into the forging industry as a career.

 The Forging Foundation awards grants to advance the science of forging and to engage students and professors in industry-relevant research.
-All grant requests must be submitted to the Foundation Office by March 1st of each year.
+All grant requests must be submitted to the Foundation Office by February 15.
 For more information see “Grant Policies and Applications”

 Forging Industry Women’s Scholarships of up to $5000 are awarded to full-time graduate and undergraduate students attending a two- or four- year college or university in the fields of engineering, business or a comparable area of study.
 Students must have a cumulative GPA of 2.75 or above and be a citizen of the United States, Canada or Mexico.
 Clicking on this link will take applicants to the Scholarship America website where you will register and look for the Forging Industry Women’s Scholarship information and application.